YichengSupreme/GuideForge/README.md

 4. Run: `python run_CRISPR_target_automation.py targets.txt`

 ## Future Notes
-- In future versions, grepping IDT cookie could be automated by fetching an anonymous session cookie via requests.get(), but for stability and reproducibility, the current version uses a user-supplied cookie
+- In future versions, grepping IDT cookie could be automated by fetching an anonymous session cookie via requests.get(), but for stability and reproducibility, the current version uses a user-supplied cookie.